WHAT IS PRIOR LEARNING ASSESSMENT (PLA)?

-English Composition: Students pursuing credit for ENGL 101 must present official documents confirming the necessary scores on the English Composition with Essay exam.
+English Composition: Students pursuing credit for ENGL 101 must present official documents confirming the necessary scores on the College Composition exam or the College Composition Modular with Optional Essay exam.
 BRCC does not award credit for ENGL 102 through a CLEP examination.

 For CLEP examinations taken prior to July 1, 2001, BRCC will grant credit based on scaled scores.